MLSM-at-DTU/ml_metamodels/reports/README.md

 We used Conda to manage our dependencies in the project, creating a dedicated Conda environment to ensure consistency and reproducibility.
 The list of dependencies was auto-generated using pipreqs, which ensures that only the packages explicitly used in the code are included in the requirements.txt file.
 A new team member can recreate the exact environment by following these steps:

-1. Run 'conda env create -f environment.yml' to create the environment
+1. Run `conda env create -f environment.yml` to create the environment
-2. Activate the environment using 'conda activate ml_ops'
+2. Activate the environment using `conda activate ml_ops`
-3. Install the project dependencies locally with 'pip install -e .'
+3. Install the project dependencies locally with `pip install -e .`

 These steps ensure that the environment mirrors the original setup, allowing seamless collaboration and project execution.